achuchulev/terraform-aws-inter-vpc-peering/README.md

-# Terraform code to create two VPCs in different AWS regions and connect them with peering
+# Terraform code to create two VPCs in different AWS regions and make peering in-between

 ## Prerequisites